Advent sermon ideas

 The psalms reflect themes of forgiveness, of trusting God, of love of God, of King David and his lineage, and the salvation of God.
 While many of these are less obviously linked to Christ than some of the Old Testament passages listed above, they still point to Christ.
 These psalms could serve as calls to worship, prayers of confession, or other pieces of the liturgy, including the sermon text.

-- Psalm 40, I waited patiently for the Lord
+- Psalm 40, waiting for the Lord

 Gospel lessons on Christ